liamdawson/cocoon-create-model-maker-resources/README.md

 instead, by placing it into the `resources\definitions` folder where Ultimaker Cura 3D is installed.
 Then, restart Cura if it was already open, and a new "Cocoon" category will appear in the "Add Printer" wizard.

+Finally, you will need to correct the "Compatible material diameter" under machine settings - the official Cocoon filament is 1.75mm thick, not the 2.85mm Cura assumes.
+This is defined in the profile but still does not translate correctly to the new printer settings in Cura version 3.5.1.